-Establishing a diagnosis is often difficult, as the disease can take many different forms in the skin: flat patches, raised plaques, large tumors, and/or marked erythroderma (intense and widespread reddening of the skin).
+Establishing a diagnosis can be challenging, as the condition can take many different forms in the skin: flat patches, raised plaques, large tumors, and/or marked erythroderma (intense and widespread reddening of the skin).

 Early-stage disease is usually managed with skin-directed therapy (topical medications, phototherapy, and localized radiation therapy).
 If skin disease progresses, or the patient presents with advanced disease, systemic therapies are often necessary (chemotherapy, biologic or immunologic therapy, photopheresis).

-Clinical trials may be considered in early and advanced disease.
-The choice of skin-directed therapy or systemic treatment is usually dependent on both doctor and patient preference, as no one treatment option has been shown to be superior to another.
+The choice of skin-directed therapy or systemic treatment is dependent on both doctor and patient preference; no one treatment option has been shown to be superior to another.
+Clinical trials may be considered in early or advanced disease.

 Cutaneous T-cell lymphomas (CTCL) make up a heterogeneous group of uncommon disorders characterized by clonal accumulation of T lymphocytes primarily or exclusively in the skin.
 Mycosis fungoides (MF) and its leukemic variant, Sézary syndrome (SS), are the most common subtypes.
 MF frequently behaves as an indolent lymphoma with good prognosis for early-stage disease, while SS is considered a more aggressive form of the disease, associated with shortened survival.